The truth about hepatitis C supplements

 If you have hepatitis C, taking supplements may seem like an easy way to address the illness—especially if you’ve been denied access to medications or they’re too expensive.
 But just because supplements may be easy to get doesn’t mean they’re necessarily safe, healthy, or effective in treating the disease.
 Many are not regulated by the U.S. Food and Drug Administration (FDA), which means they are not tested for safety or accuracy.

-The National Center for Complementary and Integrative Health (NCCIH) warns that you should never use alternative remedies in place of conventional medical care, so check first with a healthcare provider (HPC) before trying a supplement.
+The National Center for Complementary and Integrative Health (NCCIH) warns that you should never use alternative remedies in place of conventional medical care, so check first with a healthcare provider (HCP) before trying a supplement.
 Although they are not regulated as medicines, many supplements can have potential side effects and interactions with other medicines or treatments, so it’s crucial to discuss how they might fit into your overall wellness plan for hepatitis C.

 Here’s what you need to know about the science behind some of the most popular supplements for hepatitis C.